 16. CTRL + Shift + Arrow key

-While editing a document or writing something, sometimes you need to quickly select a bunch of text for whatever reason.
+While editing a document or writing something, sometimes you need to select a bunch of text for whatever reason quickly.
 Usually, most of us use “Shift + Arrow Keys” to do this.
-But to do it faster use the shortcut “CTRL + Shift + Arrow Keys” as it will select words and paragraphs rather than individual characters.
+But to do it faster, use the shortcut “CTRL + Shift + Arrow Keys” as it will select words and paragraphs rather than individual characters.

-Feel free to comment below sharing your thoughts and experiences on how to use the above quick shortcuts to make your computer easier and faster.
+Feel free to comment below, sharing your thoughts and experiences using the above quick shortcuts to make your computer more straightforward and faster.